arborchurch/arbor-web/site/content/volunteer/photography/foodbank/index.md

 ---

-Food insecurity is the leading stressor for families in our local area, and Arbor is stepping up to fill the gap at our local schol & senior center.
+Food insecurity is the leading stressor for families in our local area, and Arbor is stepping up to fill the gap at our local school & senior center.
 If you are good at organizing donations, gleaning from markets, or stocking shelves on Wednesday mornings, join us!